 Payment Gateway Developer represents, warrants, and covenants that, where applicable, it shall at all times be certified as compliant with all provisions of the Payment Card Industry Data Security Standard (“PCI-DSS”) or any successor standards or requirements applicable to its performance as a Payment Gateway Developer under this Agreement.
 Payment Gateway Developer shall, upon Shopify’s reasonable request, deliver reasonable evidence to Shopify of Payment Gateway Developer’s compliance with PCI-DSS.

-Part D – Additional Terms Applicable to Shopify Experts and the Shopify Plus Partner Program
+Part D – Additional Terms Applicable to Shopify Experts, Experts Marketplace, and the Shopify Plus Partner Program

 1. Shopify Experts

 Designation.
-From time to time Shopify may designate certain of its Partners as “Experts”, to be listed in Shopify’s Experts directory, in various categories such as “store setup”, “store design”, “app development”, “point of sale”, “marketing”, and “photography”.
+From time to time Shopify may designate certain of its Partners as “Experts”, to be enrolled in the Experts Program and provided access to Experts Marketplace.
 Partners who meet the criteria may apply to become a Shopify Expert at any time, however the granting of an Expert designation is entirely within Shopify’s discretion.

-Shopify may remove the Expert, Plus Expert or Plus Partner designation, as applicable, from any Partner at any time and for any reason, in its sole and absolute discretion, effective immediately upon notice to Partner.
-Upon notice of the revocation of such designation by Shopify, Shopify will remove Partner from the Experts directory or Plus Partner Program resources, and Partner shall immediately cease referring to itself as a Shopify Expert, Plus Expert or Plus Partner on any Website or otherwise.
+Shopify may remove the Expert or Plus Partner designation, as applicable, at any time and for any reason, in its sole and absolute discretion, effective immediately upon notice to the relevant Expert or Plus Partner.
+Upon notice of the revocation of such designation by Shopify, Shopify will remove Partner from the Experts Marketplace or Plus Partner Program resources, and Partner shall immediately cease referring to itself as a Shopify Expert or Plus Partner (as applicable) on any Website or otherwise.